h-milz/wireless-gk/README.md

   * as soon as the TDM DMA buffer is read, the GK switch bits and the GKVOL value will be copied to bytes 28-31, and the resulting 32-byte buffer will be WiFi'd to the receiver.
   * Power: a single LiPo battery of about 2500 mAh or larger if I can get one.
 One could use 18650 cells for example.
 Charging and battery voltage measurement will be handled by an equivalent of Adafruit's [PowerBoost 1000C](https://learn.adafruit.com/adafruit-powerboost-1000c-load-share-usb-charge-boost/overview) board.
 A charge pump and an inverter with LDOs behind them will generate +/- 7V directly from the LiPo battery for the op-amps and the GK-2A or GK-3.
 The ADC analog supply will be generated from the LiPo via a separate LDO.

-##Receiver
+## Receiver

   * the receiver will work as a WiFi AP and create the private WiFi and a [websocket](https://en.wikipedia.org/wiki/WebSocket) server.
 Websockets are TCP based without the normal HTTP overhead, so you get checksumming, packet re-sending and packet sequencing for free.
-  * for the pairing, the user will have to set an unsuspicious WiFi AP SSID and store it (again, There will be a small display and a couple of buttons with a simple UI for this).
-You can change the name any time later.
-This has no other function than allowing you to run several of these devices within WiFi range, e.g. on a stage.
-The WiFi password will probably be a hardcoded random string.
-Maybe I can do something with [Wi-Fi Easy Connect](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/api-guides/wifi.html#wi-fi-easy-connect-dpp) or WPS using a BlueTooth link.
+  * for the pairing, the user will have to configure SSID, password and one or two features via a simple web UI.
   * again, the ESP32 I2S controller (I2S0) will work as I2S master, generating all the required clocks.
   * when receiving a websocket event, the first 28 bytes of the received buffer (7 TDM slots for GK1-6 and normal guitar) are written to the DAC via I2S.
 Bytes 28-31 are be dissected and handled accordingly: The switch bits are written to two open drain GPIOs.
 The GK-VOL value is written to an PWM out to a simple low pass filter, restoring the voltage.
   * Power: via USB-C for the ESP32 and via a separate LDO for the DAC, and by the guitar synth which provides the usual +/-7V for the op-amps via the GK cable.
 Care will be taken that all supply voltages will be as quiet as possible by using additional LDOs where needed.

-##Potential Extensions
+## Potential Extensions

 I can imagine some extensions for this solution: